Campaign Proposal — March 2026

 On-Ground · Gujarat · 60–90 seconds

-We travel to Gujarat to meet a real beneficiary of a World Bank-supported project.
-No sit-down interview.
-We follow her through her day — at her workplace, home, school, or health centre — wherever the intervention shows up in her life.
+Core Idea: This film will be organic and unscripted.
+It will not be a sit-down interview.
+Instead, we follow the beneficiary through her day — at her workplace, home, school, health centre, or wherever the intervention shows up in her life.

 Storyboard — Visual Sequence